 - A 5% discount is applied if you pay your entire tuition fee prior to the first day of the programme.

-- Alternatively, the first instalment (1/3 of your tuition fee) is due prior to the first day of the programme, the second instalment (1/3 of your tuition fee) is due prior to the first day of the following trimester and the third instalment (1/3 of your tuition fee) is due prior to the first day of the last trimester.
+- Alternatively, the first instalment (1/3 of your tuition fee) is due prior to the first day of the programme, the second instalment (1/3 of your tuition fee) is due prior to the first day of the second semester and the third instalment (1/3 of your tuition fee) is due prior to the first day following the spring break.

 - No discounts apply to tuition paid in instalments.